 Once you are ready to proceed to the next level, you will extend your focus from the belly and the buttocks to the lower back.
-You should be aware of some perceived movement of the lower back, although probably not visible for the external observer, but it should be fairly obvious for yourself, as you start paying attention.
-When you inhale as your belly extends forward and your bottom relaxes, your lower back will also relax, as if your spine would be moving away from your centre.
+You should be aware of some perceived movement of the lower back, although probably not visible to the external observer, it should be fairly obvious for yourself, as you start paying attention.
+When you inhale as your belly extends forward and your bottom relaxes, your lower back will also relax as if your spine would be moving away from your centre.

 With time you should be able to only observe such apparent movement, without attempting to consciously initiate it.
 As a result of your effort to withdraw the abdominal wall, the muscles around your lower back will naturally contract.
 This is the sensation that you are looking for.
 Such perceived movement comes from the natural contraction and relaxation of the muscles around your lower spine as a result of drawing in and relaxing your abdominal muscles.
 This will probably prove challenging, and you will need to practice until it becomes fairly easy and straight-forward.
-This will not happen at the first time you sit down to practise.
+This will not happen at the first time you sit down to practice.
 It can take anywhere between a few days and a few weeks of committed practice.
 Being persistent is very important.

 Do not try to isolate the muscles of your back and contract them consciously, it is more important to feel it happen than to make it happen.
 Keep practising this way, until you feel able to comfortably maintain such breathing for some time without a great effort.
-Eventually you may realise, it is in fact the whole muscular belt around your waist contracting and relaxing simultaneously, but for now, it is most important to keep your attention at these distinct points.
+Eventually you may realise, it is, in fact, the whole muscular belt around your waist contracting and relaxing simultaneously, but for now, it is most important to keep your attention at these distinct points.